Cardiovascular disease (CVD) is the major causes of death in industrialised countries such as the UK, Australia and the United States.

 Reducing alcohol intake, quitting smoking and reducing stress are all important strategies in managing the risk of CVD.
 However, positively changing one’s exercise and nutritional habits can significantly reduce one’s risk, improve fitness and even add on years to your life.

 Poor nutrition is an absolute risk factor for high cholesterol, elevated blood pressure, and heart disease.

-The average Western diet increases risk for all of these conditions.
+The average Western diet increases the risk for all of these conditions.
 Generally, it is high in refined grains, added sugars, and red and processed meats.
-Taking a back seat are the all important vegetables, fruits, whole grains, and dairy (6).
+Taking a back seat are the all-important vegetables, fruits, whole grains, and dairy (6).

 Whole grains such as brown rice and cereals, first and foremost, are the the cornerstone of any ‘healthy heart’ diet.